matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

 ## Terminology
 ### Emoticons
-Since there is a lot of confusion of how this relates to `m.emote`, why this isn't called custom emoji etc, there it is:
+Since there is a lot of confusion of how this relates to `m.emote`, why this isn't called "custom emoji" etc.:

 `m.emote` is for emotion - and it has been incorrectly named this way. `m.action` would have been more appropriate, as you use it to describe *actions*, not *emotions*.
 E.g. "/me is walking to the gym", or "/me is happy" and *not* "/me happy".

 That, however, is *not* what this MSC is about.
-Instead it is about emoticons, also known in short as emotes.
+Instead, it is about emoticons, also known in short as emotes.

 Emoticons are just little images or text describing emotions or other things.
 Emoji are a subset of